anaganisk/fxfloorboard-code/packager/readme.txt

 g.)  out-going midi & patch data will be recognized by GT-10.
 Editor internal structure now ready to receive a patch.

 h.)
 GT-8 patch conversion.
-Gt-8 patches can be opened (%50 completed)
+Gt-8 patches can be opened and saved as GT-10 patches.